alttpo/rex/rexlang.md

 An out of bounds memory access will raise an error and the program will be halted.

+## Data Types
+Rexlang uses only `u8` and `u16` types for primitive values.

+Pointer types `*T` are only defined for documentation purposes; pointers are simply `u16` memory addresses.

+`vec` type is `len:u8, data:*u8`.

+## Stack
+The stack grows downward from higher memory addresses to lower memory addresses.

+All pushes to the stack must record the primitive type of the value pushed.
+When a value is popped off the stack, its type must be checked against the parameter type it is used in.
+For example, it is not possible to push a `u16` value to the stack and pop it as a `u8` value or vice versa.
+If this were allowed it would cause the next stack pop operation to be unaligned and could lead to corrupted results or unpredictable execution behavior.

 ## Binary program format
 The rexlang binary program format is a compact and machine-friendly representation of a program as it appears in program memory.